 The Benefit af a 301 Redirect Strategy

-Once your redesign is complete, chances are it will be time for a 301 redirect.
+Once your website redesign is complete, chances are it will be time for a 301 redirect.
 This is an HTTP status code strategy aimed at redirecting one URL to another.
 As you will likely adjust your URLs on your redesign project, mindfully setting up a 301 will ensure all pages fall into place once the redesign is complete.

 5. Conduct Competitive Analysis Research